Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - VideoPress: Added support for gated content.

 #### Improved compatibility
-- Added a check for connected plugins before cleaning up plugin options or uninstalling Jetpack.
 - Block Editor: Dequeued editor assets when they aren't in use.
 - Dashboard: Improved the display of controls and toggles for WordPress.com Toolbar, Auto-sharing and Markdown for comments.
+- Plugin Connection: Added a check for connected plugins before cleaning up plugin options or uninstalling Jetpack.
 - Updated PHP version requirements to PHP 7.0 or newer.
 - Updated WordPress version requirements to WordPress 6.3.